Episodes

 Four rivers flowed out from Eden, which are described with their geographic contexts.

-God observed that it was not good for the man to be alone and made a suitable helper for him.
-God brought all the animals to Adam to name, but none were a suitable companion.
+God observed that it was not good for the man to be alone and made a suitable help meet for him.
+God brought all the animals to Adam to name, but none was a suitable companion.
 Then God caused Adam to fall into a deep sleep, took one of his ribs, and from it created a woman.
 When Adam saw her, he joyfully recognized her as "bone of my bones and flesh of my flesh" and called her "woman" because she was taken out of man.

 The chapter concludes with the statement that this is why a man leaves his parents and is united with his wife, becoming one flesh.
 It notes that the man and woman were both naked and felt no shame.